JakeWharton/jakewharton.com/_posts/2020-02-19-removing-google-as-a-single-point-of-failure.md

 Now I trust Google _completely_ in their ability to correctly retain my data.
 But I think it's clear that over the last 5 years the company has lost something intrinsically important in the way it operates.
 I no longer trust them not to permanently lock me out of my account.
 And I say this as a current Google employee.

 This year I've embarked on a mission to reclaim ownership of my data.
 This does not mean that I'm going to stop using Google products.
 Quite the opposite.
-GMail, Google Photos, and Google Drive will remain the source-of-truth for all of the things I listed above.
+Gmail, Google Photos, and Google Drive will remain the source-of-truth for all of the things I listed above.
 What's different is that should Google disappear tomorrow (or just my account) I would lose no data.

 ### Get Your Data

 #### Step 1: Takeout

-The first thing you need to do **today** is visit [takeout.google.com](https://takeout.google.com/) and export your GMail, Photos, and Drive data (and anything else you want).
+The first thing you need to do **today** is visit [takeout.google.com](https://takeout.google.com/) and export your Gmail, Photos, and Drive data (and anything else you want).
 This will send you links to a set of 50GB `.tar.gz` files of your data that you can download.

 That is, provided it works.
 It took me 5 attempts of exporting just my Photos data to have one succeed.
 Persistence pays off, though, so don't give up even though this is a slow process.
 Get.
 Your.
 Data.